github/codeql/javascript/ql/lib/change-notes/2022-08-17-deleted-deprecations.md

 ---
 category: minorAnalysis
 ---
-* All deprecated predicates/classes/modules that have been deprecated for over a year have been deleted.
+* Most deprecated predicates/classes/modules that have been deprecated for over a year have been deleted.